 There is no instructional manual on how to experience waiting rooms happily, so I made up my own version.

 Of course, I do the usual things such as take a book or magazine sometimes, but early on I created feel-good rituals reserved just for waiting rooms.
 For example, I really enjoy the candy roll called “Life Savers” (named appropriately) so I would take along two rolls of colourful yummy delights.
 I also had a stockpile of pocket-sized booklets of “easy” crossword puzzles.
-They had to be easy because my goal was not to challenge or frustrate myself but rather to enjoy the check mark I awarded each completed puzzle.
+They had to be easy because my goal was not to challenge or frustrate myself but rather to enjoy the checkmark I awarded each completed puzzle.
 Two by two was my motto (one puzzle, one Life Saver).

 Now that I think about it, I did follow a game-like model too, where my aim was to complete the puzzle before the candy in my mouth disintegrated.
 This guilty-pleasure worked well for what I term “level one medical waiting” situations.
 And, if you spend any time at large hospitals (as I did/do) then you can depend on level one waits to be lengthy.

 Level two medical waiting situations pose more of a problem because at this level, personal items are not permitted and that often includes clothing.
-Except for your underpants, you’re reduced to wearing a fabric or a ghastly paper gown.
+Except for your underpants, you’re reduced to wearing fabric or a ghastly paper gown.
 X-rays, scans and other noninvasive and invasive procedures fall into this category.
-Being striped (pun intended) of distraction aids elevates the challenge to remain patient and calm.
+Being stripped (pun intended) of distraction aids elevates the challenge to remain patient and calm.

-For this level I surmised that my mind had to help me and not hinder me by becoming unhinged.
+For this level, I surmised that my mind had to help me and not hinder me by becoming unhinged.
 At these times I mentally connected with my mother.
 She died when I was a child so I found it helpful to save this exercise for when I felt most challenged.
 Let’s face it, the second level of medical waiting can be a lonely and frightening emotional trigger and that’s how I kept it in check.

 Essentially, I gave my mother a life progress report with thoughtful descriptions of what I’d been doing.
 I told her what it was like to go on an airplane, as she had not had the chance to do so; I told her about new inventions that had occurred such as the microwave, computer and cell phone.
 Mostly, I just described the aids that help me thrive despite my disability.
-I reassured her that I was doing well and shared a positive perspective about my life with disability.
+I reassured her that I was doing well and shared a positive perspective about my life with a disability.
 This internal dialogue kept my thoughts in a good frame of reference.

 Now, you may have already figured this out, but given that I created these rituals when I was a child, it took me many years to see that I was actually reassuring myself.

 It is difficult to remain calm when you feel medically vulnerable.
-I’m thinking of times waiting for surgery, or enduring tests that could have potentially life changing outcomes, as well as the mundane hours of recovery.
+I’m thinking of times waiting for surgery, or enduring tests that could have potentially life-changing outcomes, as well as the mundane hours of recovery.

 The quiet can be deafening and overwhelming and that’s when we need all-hands-on-deck.